posquit0/awesome-engineer-onboarding/README.md

 ### Articles

-* [So you want to Onboard a DevOps Practitioner](https://github.com/actionjack/so-you-want-to-onboard-a-devops-engineer) - Guidance on how to make your environment easier to onboard for Web Ops Engineers, SRE's and DevOps Practitioners
+* [So you want to Onboard a DevOps Practitioner](https://github.com/actionjack/so-you-want-to-onboard-a-devops-engineer) - Guidance on how to make your environment easier to onboard for Web Ops Engineers, SRE's and DevOps Practitioners.

 ### Books